AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/reorder-system-statuses.md

 # Reorder system-level and group statuses

-s mAs a `Workfront administrator`, you can change the order of project, task, and issue statuses for everyone in the system or for a single group.
+s mAs a Workfront administrator, you can change the order of project, task, and issue statuses for everyone in the system or for a single group.

 >[!NOTE]
 >